samjulien/samjulien-com/README.md

 This site is built using the [Egghead MDX Starter](https://github.com/eggheadio/gatsby-starter-egghead-blog) for [Gatsby](https://www.gatsbyjs.org/).

+You can see the current live status of this site on Netlify [here](https://samjuliencom.netlify.com/).

 ## Road to Production
 Here's what I want to have done before officially switching over [samjulien.com](http://www.samjulien.com):
 - Fix query and weird spacing in About page